lablup/backend.ai-docs-webui/docs/appendix/appendix.rst

    :width: 350
    :align: center

-Here, we selected the TensorFlow 2.2 environment and created a session.
+Here, let's select the TensorFlow 2.2 environment and created a session.

 .. image:: session_launch_dialog_tf22.png
    :width: 350
    :align: center

 Open the web terminal of the created session and run the following Python command.
-You can see that TensorFlow 2.2 version is actually installed.
+You can see that TensorFlow 2.2 version is installed.

 .. image:: tf22_version_print.png
    :width: 450
    :align: center

-This time, we select the TensorFlow 1.13 environment to create a compute session.
-(If resources are insufficient, previous sessions are deleted)
+This time, let's select the TensorFlow 1.13 environment to create a compute session.
+If resources are insufficient, delete the previous session.

 .. image:: session_launch_dialog_tf113.png
    :width: 350
    :align: center

 Open the web terminal of the created session and run the same Python command as before.
-You can see that TensorFlow 1.13(.1) version is actually installed.
+You can see that TensorFlow 1.13(.1) version is installed.

 .. image:: tf113_version_print.png
    :width: 450